How much does cyber security pay? A comprehensive salary guide

 Motion picture and video industries$151,380

-How does a cyber security degree salary compare to other tech roles?
+How does a cyber security salary compare to other tech roles?

 If you still have concerns about the long-term security and salary for cyber security careers, compare cyber security salary for information security analyst with some of the most common roles in tech, according to Money magazine.